Jagat105/New-Project/README.md

 # New-Project
-Hy everyone I am learning Git &amp; Github how to use this all Tools
+Hy everyone I am learning Git &amp; Github how to use this all Tools.